larammerce/docs/8.x/core-concepts/annotations.md

 ![test-function](/09.png)

-As you see, the output shows the DockBlock above the `testFunction` method.
+As you see, the output shows the DocBlock above the `testFunction` method.

-You can also do mathematical calculations into the DocBlock.For example, change the DockBlock above the `testFunction` method:
+You can also do mathematical calculations into the DocBlock.For example, change the DocBlock above the `testFunction` method:

 ```php{2}
 /**